-"I have had no contact with PSG," he told BeIn Sport.
-"Carlo Ancelotti has done a good job and I do not see why he would leave the club by viewing the quality of his work this season.
+"I have had no contact with PSG," Wenger told BeIn Sport.
+"Carlo Ancelotti has done a good job, and I do not see why he would leave the club by viewing the quality of his work this season.

 "I followed their season.
 They have built their success on a form of individual superiority and the collective one that they found through the Champions League.
 In Ligue 1, they had a quite difficult journey.